darul-eng/gg3-final-project-frontend/README.md

 # Tokopedia Play Clone - Front-End

 A User Interface built using React with Axios to fetch API from Backend.
+The app is a ReactJS project that gives users access to a variety of features, including displaying a list of videos along with search options, the ability to view video details with an embedded YouTube player, a list of related products, and comments that update in real-time.

 ---